stfc/PSyclone/doc/developer_guide/psyir.rst

     call some_routine(my_array(1, :))

-the argument to `some_routine` is specified using array syntax where the lone colon means every element in that dimension.
-In the PSyIR this argument would be represented by an `Array` with the first entry in its `shape` being an integer Literal (with value 1) and the second entry being an `EntireRange`.
+the argument to `some_routine` is specified using array syntax where the lone colon means *every* element in that dimension.
+In the PSyIR this argument would be represented by an `Array` node with the first entry in its `shape` being an integer `Literal` (with value 1) and the second entry being a `Range`.
+In this case the `Range` will have a start value of `LBOUND(my_array, 1)`, a stop value of `UBOUND(my_array, 1)` and a step of `Literal("1")`.
+Note that `LBOUND` and `UBOUND` are not yet implemented (Issue #651) but will be instances of `BinaryOperation`.
+(For the particular code fragment given above, the values are in fact known (1 and 5, respectively) and could be obtained by querying the Symbol Table.)

-(The problem with this is that, as currently implemented, the `EntireRange` will contain a reference to its parent `Array` as it will need to reference it when generating the `start` and `stop` values. e.g. in Fortran the `start` value for dimension 1 will be ``LBOUND(array, 1)``.)

-Ranges in the PSyIR are used in both array-slicing and iteration constructs.
-For the latter, a `Loop` has two children, the first of which is a `Range` and the second a `Schedule` (containing the loop body).
-Should this `Loop` have originated from e.g. an expression using Fortran array syntax, then the `Range` may be an `EntireRange` and contain a reference to the `ArrayReference` appearing on the LHS.

-.. autoclass:: psyclone.psyir.nodes.ranges.ExplicitRange
-    :members:

-.. autoclass:: psyclone.psyir.nodes.ranges.EntireRange
+.. autoclass:: psyclone.psyir.nodes.ranges.Range
     :members:

 Operation Nodes